Anjithajm/cutout/README.md

-# 📦 FITS Cutout Generator with MPI Support
+# 🌕🌒 FITS Cutout Generator

 This repository provides a Python-based script for generating cutouts of objects in FITS format— either from single FITS tiles or via coadded mosaics from multiple overlapping tiles — at specified sky positions.
 The code is optimized for both serial and MPI-parallel execution.